Greg Smith (rugby league): Rugby league

 Warren Ryan, who had coached the United States at the World Sevens, brought Smith to the Newcastle Knights as a pre-season trialist in 1999.
 During an injury crisis at the club, Smith made his one and only NRL appearance in Newcastle's 26–28 loss to Canterbury in round 3.
-He is remembered for his poor performance, in which he dropped the ball multiple times, missed multiple tackles, and allowed Canterbury to score 2 tries as Newcastle surrendered a 24–4 lead.
+He is remembered for his poor performance, in which he dropped the ball multiple times, missed multiple tackles, and allowed Canterbury to score two tries as Newcastle surrendered a 24–4 lead.

 Smith was accused of misrepresenting his time with Philadelphia in order to earn a contract with Newcastle after the media learned he had not actually played in the NFL.
-Smith affirms that no such claim was ever made.
+Smith maintains that no such claim was ever made.

 Smith is reputed to have vanished from rugby league circles after the match.
 However, he continued to play in the Metropolitan Cup after he was released by Newcastle mid-season.